 Those Directors who follow you will be the benefactors of your efforts, as will the patients and community.

 Your positive efforts towards ensuring the high quality and compassionate care provided veterans at the Mountain home VAMC will be long remembered.”

 IN 1995 GOD CALLED DAD TO LIFE IN CHRIST

-Although Dad grew up in church, worked so diligently, and loved his family, it was at a Campus Crusade For Christ breakfast in The Marriott Galleria where Adolf Coors Jnr shared his testimony of coming to Christ in the middle of the COORS BEER business, that day, Dad filled out a card at our table and indicted: “I prayed to give my life to Christ as my Lord and Savior for the first time!!”
+Although Dad grew up in church, worked diligently, and loved his family, he gave his life to Christ later in life.
+And one day, at a Campus Crusade For Christ breakfast in The Marriott Galleria, it happened!
+Adolf Coors Jr shared his testimony of coming to Christ in the middle of the COORS BEER business, and that day, Dad filled out a card at our table.
+That card indicted: “I prayed to give my life to Christ as my Lord and Savior for the first time!”